 Einstein proof: Nobel winners find ripples in the universe

-For decades astronomers tried to prove Albert Einstein right by trying to do what he thought was impossible.
+For decades astronomers tried to prove Albert Einstein right.
+They tried to do what Einstein thought was impossible.
 They tried detecting the faint ripples in the universe called gravitational waves.
-They failed repeatedly until two years ago when they finally spotted one.
-Then they spotted another, and another, and another.
+They failed repeatedly until two years ago.
+Then they finally spotted one.
+Then another.
+And another.
+And another.

 Three American scientists won the Nobel Prize in physics Tuesday.
 They launched a whole new way to observe the cosmos.
 Sweden's Royal Academy of Sciences cited the combination of highly advanced theory and ingenious equipment design.
-The awards went to Rainer Weiss of the Massachusetts Institute of Technology and Barry Barish and Kip Thorne of the California Institute of Technology.
+The awards went to Rainer Weiss of the Massachusetts Institute of Technology.
+It went to Barry Barish and Kip Thorne.
+They are with the California Institute of Technology.

 "It's a win for the human race as a whole.
-These gravitational waves will be powerful ways for the human race to explore the universe,” Thorne told The Associated Press.
+These gravitational waves will be powerful ways for the human race to explore the universe."
+That's what Thorne told The Associated Press.

 The trio were part of a team of more than 1,000 astronomers.
 They first observed gravitational waves in September 2015.
 The discovery was announced several months later.
-It was a sensation not only among scientists but the general public.
+It was a sensation among scientists.
+It was also a sensation with the general public.
 These are waves that go through everything, including us.
 But they carry information on them that astronomers could not get otherwise.

 "The best comparison is when Galileo discovered the telescope.
 This allowed us to see that Jupiter had moons.
-And all of a sudden, we discovered that the universe was much vaster than we used to think about,” Ariel Goobar of the Swedish academy said.
+And all of a sudden, we discovered that the universe was much vaster than we used to think about."
+That's according to Ariel Goobar of the Swedish academy.

 Weiss said he hopes that eventually gravitational waves will help science learn about "the very moment when the universe came out of nothingness."